The Chieftains — Molly Bán (w/Alison Krauss)

 aflanigan wrote:

-Wow, Just yesterday Fiona Ritchie was featuring highland pipes, lowland pipes, and Irish uilleann pipes, on Thistle and Shamrock.
+Just yesterday Fiona Ritchie was featuring highland pipes, lowland pipes, and Irish uilleann pipes, on Thistle and Shamrock.
 Now I get this recondite gem from the Chieftans and guests.
 This and snow falling outside now just makes my day!

 For those who love Celtic music of any kind, aflanigan shared this web site address with me.
 You can use the link to see when a Celtic music program is scheduled for airing next on National Public Radio - the Thistle & Shamrock .
-You can find the current schedule of programs by clicking On Our Program within the graphic circle in the center of the web page.
-(Not exactly intuitive design!)
-You can also find how to tune to your local NPR station is by clicking on Where & When to Listen .

-Wow, Just yesterday Fiona Ritchie was featuring highland pipes, lowland pipes, and Irish uilleann pipes, on Thistle and Shamrock.
+Just yesterday Fiona Ritchie was featuring highland pipes, lowland pipes, and Irish uilleann pipes, on Thistle and Shamrock.
 Now I get this recondite gem from the Chieftans and guests.
 This and snow falling outside now just makes my day!

 Definitely a heartwrenching story here...
 I can see it in my mind's eye...
-For some reason Sir Gawian & Ragnell's love story comes to mind ('cept they had a happy ending).
+For some reason Sir Gawian & Ragnell's love story comes to mind ('cept they had a happy ending ).

 Wow-a radio station that plays REAL Celtic music!
 I'm sold!
 Love the Cheiftains - always have always will!